 The chefs will give tips to save time and increase your confidence in the kitchen.

-There will be lots of cooking, but also plenty of foodie conversation, tasting and lunch with vegan organic wine.
+There will be lots of cooking, but also plenty of foodie conversation, tasting and sitting down to enjoy the food.
 You will leave with a comprehensive recipe pack so you can replicate the dishes at home.